pingcap/docs/tiup/tiup-component-cluster-import.md

 ## Options

-### -d, --dir ${string}
+### -d, --dir

-- Data type: `STRING`
 - Specifies the directory where TiDB Ansible is located.
-- If you do not specify this option in the command, the current directory is regarded as the directory where TiDB Ansible is located.

-### --ansible-config ${string}

 - Data type: `STRING`
+- If this option is not specified in the command, the current directory is regarded as the directory where TiDB Ansible is located.

+### --ansible-config

 - Specifies the path of the Ansible configuration file.
-- If you do not specify this option in the command, the default path `. /ansible.cfg` is used in the import.

-### --inventory ${string}

 - Data type: `STRING`
+- If this option is not specified in the command, the default path `. /ansible.cfg` is used in the import.

+### --inventory

 - Specifies the name of the Ansible inventory file.
+- Data type: `STRING`
-- If you do not specify this option in the command, the default name `inventory.ini` is used in the import.
+- If this option is not specified in the command, the default name `inventory.ini` is used in the import.

 ### --no-backup

+- Controls whether to disable the backup of files in the directory where TiDB Ansible is located.
 - Data type: `BOOLEAN`
-- Controls whether to disable the backup of files in the directory where TiDB Ansible is located.
-- If you do not specify this option in the command, after a successful import, everything in the directory specified by the `-dir` option is backed up to the `${TIUP_HOME}/.tiup/storage/cluster/clusters/{cluster-name}/ansible-backup` directory.
-If there are multiple inventory files (which indicates multiple clusters are deployed) in this directory, it is recommended to include this option in the `import` command to disable the default backup step.
+- Default: false.
+If this option is not specified in the command, after a successful import, everything in the directory specified by the `-dir` option is backed up to the `${TIUP_HOME}/.tiup/storage/cluster/clusters/{cluster-name}/ansible-backup` directory.
+If there are multiple inventory files (which indicates multiple clusters are deployed) in this directory, it is recommended to add this option in the `import` command to disable the default backup step.

-### --rename ${string}
+### --rename

+- Renames the imported cluster.
 - Data type: `STRING`
-- Renames the imported cluster.
-- If you do not specify this option in the command, the cluster_name specified in inventory is used as the cluster name.
+- Default: NULL.
+If this option is not specified in the command, the cluster_name specified in inventory is used as the cluster name.

 ### -h, --help

+- Shows the help information in the output.
 - Data type: `BOOLEAN`
-- Shows the help information.
-- If you do not specify this option in the command, the default value is `false` so the help information is not shown.
+- Default: false

 ## Output